 Paris is a destination that does not have to be introduced.
 Capital of France, center of culture and fashion.
 Very rich in history and social life.

-Therefore, you can find here a lots of worth seeing and world famous places such as: Musee du Louvre, Eiffel Tower, Notre Dame Cathedral, Moulin Rouge Show Paris, Champs-Élysées..
+Therefore, you can find there a lot of worth seeing and world famous places such as: Musee du Louvre, Eiffel Tower, Notre Dame Cathedral, Moulin Rouge Show Paris, Champs-Élysées.
 I could list them for a good few minutes if not a whole day.

-If we look deeper we might be surprised not to say shocked about number of things that Paris has to offer!
-It might sound silly but locals are even advising to get lost in Paris, as this is also a great way to find out, how many interesting things you can find this capital city.
-As for personal experience I can only say, you can go for a weekend, or week trip and discover lots of those interesting things, see most famous places.
-You can also go for a month, or even a full year.
-And you will still find new, inspiring things, stunning places and impressive constructions, modern art and freshly opened places.
+However!
+If we look deeper we might be surprised not to say shocked about how many niche places and not well know things Paris has to offer!
+It might sound silly but local tourist offices are even advising you to get lost in Paris, as this is also a great way to find out, how many interesting things you can find in the capital city of France.
+As for mine personal experience I can only say, you can go for a weekend or whole week trip and discover lots of interesting things, see most famous places.
+You can also go for a month, or even a full year and you will be still find new, inspiring things, stunning places and impressive constructions, modern art and freshly opened bars, pubs, cafeterias.

-Ok, and now.. let me get my glass of wine, baguette with cheese, and some grapes and I can tell you something more about the places I enjoyed the most or added to my list, to see in next trip!
-Yes, Paris is definitely one of this places you would want to visit again 😉
+A glass of wine, baguette with cheese, and some grapes will always remind me about the beautiful time i have spent there.
+And yes!
+Paris is definitely one of this places you would want to visit again 😉

 WHAT NOT TO MISS IN PARIS

 – there is a secret room on top of the Eiffel Tower, designed by Gustave Eiffel, through the glass window you can have a pick of what is inside

 – Louvre museum.
 What you should know is, there is another “secret entrance” to the Musee du Louvre, called Porte des Lions, this is such a great way to avoid high queues from the main entrance !
 Locals are even joking this is the French entrance, as not that many people knows about it.